a-kowalski/maleficarum-http-response/README.md

 # Change Log
 This is the Maleficarum HTTP response component implementation.

+## [2.0.0] - 2017-03-08
+### Changed
+- Removed Config and Profiler dependencies from JSON Handler

+## Added
+- Added support for response plugins that can be assigned as closures.

 ## [1.0.1] - 2017-03-06
 ### Fixed
 - Fix render method forward